Neighbourhood and Community Centres Strategic Repositioning Committee

 President, Mura Kosker Sorority Inc

-Ms Irene Violet, Acting Assistant Director-General Community Services is the Chair of the Committee, and secretariat for the committee is provided by the department.
+Ms Irene Violet, Assistant Director-General Community Services is the Chair of the Committee, and secretariat for the committee is provided by the department.

 Committee tenure and deliverables